Below are some of the most common questions from our travelers.

 Tip 10%-15% in restaurants, if no service charge is included, and tip 10% for taxi rides.

 Shop for beautiful lace, ceramics, silver and gold filigree, woodwork, Malta weaving, dolls, soft toys, brass and copper metalwork, tiles, and handblown glass.
 If you don’t mind crowds, visit Valletta’s open market if you’re in town on a Sunday (but get there early).
 Handicraft-lovers should stop in the Malta Government Crafts Centre at St. John’s Square in Valletta and the Gozo Crafts Centre in Rabat.
 Ta’Qali Craft Village, about 1 mi/1.5 km outside Mdina, is a collection of workshops where you can find decorative Mdina glass, Phoenician glass, lace and other local crafts.
 There is some duty-free shopping at the airport.

 Shopping Hours: Monday-Saturday 9 am-1 pm and 4-7 pm.

-Voltage: 240 V; Type G Electrical Plugs.
-You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+240 volts.
+Plug G. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information anout electrical standards around the world.